slatedocs/slate/source/includes/_resourcedefns.md

 The valid URI indicating the image that is mounted on this server.
 A null value indicates that no image exists.

 > example PATCH: {"Image": "&lt;string-value&gt;"}

-### BootOnNextServerReset

-**JSONPath**: `/Oem/Hp/BootOnNextServerReset` (PATCHable boolean)

-If set to true, the server will boot to this image on the next server reboot.
-The image will be ejected automatically on the second server reboot so that the server does not boot to this image twice.

-> example PATCH: {"Oem": {"Hp": {"BootOnNextServerReset": true}}}